Franco Battiato: Final years

 In the 2010s he issued Fleurs, Fleurs 3, and Fleurs 2, one after the other, in that specific order.
 They included covers of songs originally recorded by very famous Italian singers and singers-songwriters, as well as covers of French and English songs, plus three new songs.
 He went on releasing his music, always on a thin border between pop, rock and electronics, until 2010.
 He toured with Alice for the whole of 2016, but in 2017 he held his last concert in Catania.
 He would have continued his work, but he had to give up for health reasons.
 At the end of 2019, his manager announced his definitive retirement from the scene.

-Battiato was vegetarian and was a follower of the ideas of ecumenism and polytheism.
+Battiato was vegetarian and was a follower of the ideas of pluralism and ecumenism.

 Battiato died on 18 May 2021, at his home in Milo, Catania, surrounded by rumours about a neurodegenerative disease, osteoporosis or cancer.
 The real cause of death remains as a secret in order to respect Battiato's last request and family petition.